Skip to main content

 Rules and rangers

-The advice provided here will help you take responsibility for behaving appropriately when visiting parks and protected areas.
+The advice provided below will help you take responsibility for behaving appropriately when visiting BC Parks.
 Following these guidelines should ensure that you do not break any BC Parks rules or provincial laws.

-Park operators and rangers are responsible for implementing rules and laws in BC Parks.
-If you break the rules or commit an illegal act, they are required to take action.
+Rangers and park operators are responsible for implementing rules and laws in BC Parks.
+If you break the rules or commit an illegal act, they are required to respond.
 For serious violations, you could be fined or evicted from your campsite.

 Stay safe